pyrddlgym-project/pyRDDLGym/docs/jax.rst

 JaxPlan supports tuning most numeric parameters that can be specified in the config file.
 If you wish to tune a replanning algorithm set ``online=True``.

-A full list of arguments to the tuning constructor is shown below.

 .. collapse:: Possible settings for ``JaxParameterTuning``